-If you are absent it is your responsibility to find out what was assigned, and to be prepared for class the day you return.
+If you are absent it is your responsibility to find out what was assigned (by contacting a classmate and not the professor), and to be prepared for class the day you return.
 You should:

-- 1. Check both your syllabus and the calendar on My Italian Lab for assignments. - 2.
-Contact a classmate to discuss what was covered in class, get any pertinent notes, and find out if there were a additional assignments.
+- 1. Check both the syllabus and the calendar on My Italian Lab for assignments. - 2.
+Contact a classmate to discuss what was covered and assigned as homework in class, get any pertinent notes, and find out if there were any additional assignments.